The Home Page of your intranet is the front page of your 'intranet newspaper', where staff can see the latest news and information at a glance.

 Add color and graphics that tie in with your brand but set the intranet apart from your website.

 Looking for inspiration?
-Check out the intranet design examples on the Intranet Connections website.
+Check out the intranet design examples on our website.

 Keep It Simple

-Too much on your Home Page can make it difficult for staff to understand where they should look or what information is most important.
+Too much on your Home Page can make it difficult for staff to understand where they should look or what information is most important, and make it harder to filter relevant information.
 Staff are much more likely to continue looking through the intranet if the Home Page is well-laid-out and uncluttered.

 Focus on the key elements for your business objectives and organizational culture, and make sure you have good navigation for staff to locate the rest of the intranet content.